2 May 2024

 International Webinar

-This Towards a National Collection (TaNC) webinar will focus on digitalization projects in the Pacific and Finland, exploring how cultural heritage data and digital collection contents could be shared globally.
+This Towards a National Collection (TaNC) webinar focuses on digitalization projects in the Pacific and Finland, exploring how cultural heritage data and digital collection contents could be shared globally.

 • Tim Kong, Te Puna Mātauranga o Aotearoa | National Library of New Zealand: Reflections on making the digitised heritage of the Pacific visible and accessible for those in and of the Pacific